den-materials/angular-directives-lesson/readme.md

 Add this new custom directive to your app.
 Make sure you get an API key for the weather API.
 Once everything works, make it beautiful and see what other information you could include on your dynamic app.

 #### Question:
+* What are the main Angular directive options we discussed today?
+What do they define?
 * How would you show the weather for multiple cities?

 ### Further Resources